 How does asbestos lead to mesothelioma?
 If asbestos is dislodged from materials where it’s used, the tiny fibers may float in the air.
 You inhale or swallow them.
 They settle in the lining of your lungs and stay there.
 Even years or decades later, asbestos fibers may cause scarring in your lungs that leads to cancer.

 Cancer is not the only health hazard from asbestos.
 The fibers may cause scarring in your lungs called asbestosis.
 This can lead to severe breathing problems and lung damage.
+Mesothelioma isn’t lung cancer.
+Instead, it’s a rarer form of cancer in the linings of organs in the chest and abdomen.

 Most people who get mesothelioma were exposed to asbestos at their jobs, where they came in close contact with it.